phanrahan/magma/doc/internals.md

 4. Circuit - instances of this are circuit instances that have a definition and not a declaration.
     1. This class (and subclasses of it) are circuit definitions.

-How does compiling magma circuits (NOT INSTANCES) to coreir modules work?
+## How does compiling magma circuit definitions to coreir modules work?
 1. (optional) – call the compile function that is not part of the CoreIRBackend (CIRB) object.
 This creates a coreirbackend, calls compile on the coreirbackend with the circuit handed to it
-2. Compile for CIRB – builds an InstanceGraph using InstanceGraphPass (InstanceGraphPass class in magma.passes.passes)
+2. Compile for CIRB –
-    1. InstanceGraphPass –
-        1. Super is just the pass `__init__`, this just assigns the main property (for storing the main circuit)
+    1. builds a graph of definition -> list of dependent definitions graph using InstanceGraphPass
+    1. Call compile_definition for each definition, in order so that higher-order definitions come after the definitions they are dependent on:
+        1. check_interface - verifies that the ports on the definition's interface are bits, arrays, or records
-        1. BuildInstanceGraphPass -
+        1.